mode-collaboration/mode-collaboration.github.io/content/authors/Yiwen-Qiu/_index.md

 ---
 # Display name
-title: "Wenjia Zhang"
+title: "Yiwen Qiu"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "wenjia-zhang"
+- "yiwen-qiu"

 # Is this the primary user of the site?
 superuser: false